ceramic-engine/ceramic-engine.github.io/content/examples/02-samples/04-tilemap-pixelart.md

 title: Tilemap Pixel Art
 permalink: examples/tilemap-pixelart/
 sample: tilemap-pixelart
+description: A minimal sample showing how to construct a tilemap (with tilemap plugin) and displaying it with a pixel art filter.
 ---

 A minimal sample showing how to construct a tilemap (with `tilemap` plugin) and displaying it with a pixel art filter.